Sign In / Sign Out

 "Science Made Simple" has many items of interest to teachers, including the very popular "Why Do Leaves Change Color in the Fall?" which is available as a free sample on their website.

-"Teachers' Guide to High Quality Educational Materials on Climate Change and Global Warming" contains information about the climate change and its controversy.
+"53 Sources for Climate Change News" contains information about the climate change and its controversy.

 "Energy Kids" By The U.S. Energy Information Administration of the Department of Energy.
 It contains good introductions to many solar energy subjects such as biomass, biofuels, hydrogen and non-biological energy.